michellejw/til-website/README.md

 yarn dev
 ```

-The site should now be running at `http://localhost:3000`
+The site should run at `http://localhost:3000`

 ## Adding Content